Divide the number at the top of the column by the number at the left of the row and type the answer in the selected cell only if it is a whole number.

 Top Tip: Use The TAB key to quickly move from one cell to the next for a faster experience.

-Currently the fastest time for this level (Level 3) since Wednesday, November 13, 2019 has been achieved by John with a time of 2:35 (that is 155 seconds) on Thursday, November 14, 2019.
+Currently the fastest time for this level (Level 3) since Wednesday, November 13, 2019 has been achieved by Nar13 with a time of 1:05 (that is 65 seconds) on Wednesday, June 10, 2020.
 Can you beat that?
 If you can make sure you claim a trophy because that is how fast times are officially recognised.

 The solutions to this and other Transum puzzles, exercises and activities are available here when you are signed in to your Transum subscription account.
 If you do not yet have an account and you are a teacher or parent you can apply for one here.